Asiana Treks and Tours

 Others: Daypack, water purification, snacks, camera/power bank

-Solo Trekkers & Female Trekker Advice for Mardi Himal Trekking
+Solo Trekkers & Female Trekker Advice for Mardi Himal Trekking:

-Travelers are also encouraged to carry a local SIM card, share their location or itinerary with family or friends, and trust their instincts when interacting with strangers.
+Travellers are also encouraged to carry a local SIM card, share their location or itinerary with family or friends, and trust their instincts when interacting with strangers.

 Tips for Solo and Female Trekkers:

-Guides are mandatory for safety and legal reasons
+Guides are mandatory for safety and legal reasons.

 Asiana Treks offers female-friendly support (female guides, separate rooms if needed)

-Avoid isolated trails after dark, always trek with a group or guide
+Avoid isolated trails after dark; always trek with a group or guide.

-Carry essential documents, water, snacks, and a basic first-aid kit
+Carry essential documents, water, snacks, and a basic first-aid kit.

-Check for network coverage, and consider carrying a power bank
+Check for network coverage, and consider carrying a power bank.

-Transportation Modes: Jeep, Bus, Flight for Mardi Himal Trekking
+Transportation Modes: Jeep, Bus, Flight for Mardi Himal Trekking:

 Transportation is a crucial part of your trekking journey, and Asiana Treks and Tours ensures smooth logistics from your arrival in Kathmandu to your departure.
-The journey involves multiple transportation modes, carefully planned to offer both convenience and local experience.
+The journey involves multiple transportation modes, carefully planned to offer both convenience and a local experience.
 From Kathmandu to Pokhara, trekkers can choose between domestic flights, tourist buses, or private vehicles based on their schedule and budget.
 Flights take just 25–30 minutes and provide breathtaking Himalayan views, while tourist buses and private jeeps take 6–8 hours, passing through scenic countryside and villages.

 Transportation Options: